richminchukio/horizn/README.md

 ## Build and try it yourself

-if you have docker installed you can easily run a horizn example in nginx yourself at [localhost:8080](http://localhost:8080).
+if you have docker installed you can easily run a horizn example in node yourself at [localhost:3000](http://localhost:3000).

 ```sh
 git clone git@github.com:rjminchuk/horizn.git